cla-rce/cookbook-texlive/README.md

 * `node['texlive']['netinstall']` - Location of network install download.
   Default: "http://mirror.ctan.org/systems/texlive/tlnet/install-tl-unx.tar.gz"

 * `node['texlive']['localinstall']` - Location of extracted install files.
-Uses this instead of netinstall if specified
+Uses this instead of netinstall if specified.
-'''Default: N/A
+  Default: N/A

 * `node['texlive']['removeyuminstall']` -  If set to true it will remove the old yum version first
-'''Default: N/A
+  Default: N/A

 * `node['texlive']['timeout']` - Timeout for TeXLive installer.
   Default settings are 1800 (30min).